mayerrobert/jmurmel/mlib.md

 All function application results will be concatenated to a list which is the return value of `mapcon`.

+### Function: scan
+    (scan start [step [endincl]]) -> generator-function that returns subsequent numbers starting from `start` incrementing by `step` (default: 1)
+    (scan sequence [start-idx])   -> generator-function that returns subsequent elements of the given sequence (list or vector)

+Since: 1.3

+`scan` creates a generator function that on subsequent calls produces subsequent values.
+A generator function takes no arguments and returns `(values *next-value* t)` or `(values _undefined-value_ nil)` if all values are exhausted.

+### Function: scan-multiple
+    (scan-multiple generator+) -> generator function that returns a list with subsequent values of all generators, secondary value is nil if any generator returns nil as their secondary value

+Since: 1.3

+`scan-multiple` combines several generators into a single generator function.

+### Macro: dogenerator
+    (dolist (var generator-form result-form*) statement*) -> result

+Since: 1.3

+`dogenerator` creates a generator by eval'ing `generator-form` and iterates over the values yielded by subsequent generator applications.

 ### Function: every
     (every function sequence+) -> boolean